 I think many will find that they get more value with the IHG Premier Card than the IHG Traveler Card, but if you don’t, there’s good news:

 - After a year you could downgrade the IHG Premier Card to the IHG Traveler Card, if you don’t want to pay the $99 annual fee

 - However, I think many will find the IHG Premier Card worthwhile after getting it, and may not want to downgrade

-The IHG Traveler Card has no annual fee and 60,000 bonus points as a sign-up bonus, plus valuable perks like a fourth night free.
+The no annual fee IHG Traveler Card offers an excellent welcome bonus of 120,000 points, plus valuable perks, like a fourth night free and IHG Silver status.
 This isn’t a card I would put much spending on, though, as there are more rewarding cards for everyday spending.